 The Port levies fees for a variety of activities conducted on Harbor properties.
-Examples include royalties from the production of oil and natural gas, and fees for parking lots, motion picture productions, foreign trade zone operations, miscellaneous concessions, distribution of utilities, and maintenance and repair services conducted by the Port at the request of customers.
+Examples include royalties from the production of oil and natural gas, fees for parking lots, motion picture productions, foreign trade zone operations, miscellaneous concessions, distribution of utilities, and maintenance and repair services conducted by the Port at the request of customers.

-Revenues in this category totaled \$5.4 million for fiscal year 2002, an increase of \$1.2 million, or 27.8%, over the prior fiscal period.
-Revenue increased mainly due to additional parking fees generated from the cruise terminal and higher customer utility charges in fiscal year 2002.
+Revenues in this category totaled \$5.0 million for fiscal year 2003, a decrease of \$0.4 million, or 6.5%, over the prior fiscal period.
+Although nominal increases in revenues for parking, movie permits and maintenance performed for Port tenants were realized, this growth was offset by declines in pass-through utility charges to customers in fiscal year 2003.